 So you live in one of the nearly 30 U.S. states/territories that are not in compliance with the “Extension State/Territory” list in regards to the REAL ID Act, but what does this mean for us?
 Does this mean I should apply for a passport today?
 Will I be able to travel by domestic commercial flights across the US?
 What is my states ‘expiration date’ in regards to how long I can use only a drivers license to travel?
 We have all your questions answered for the REAL ID Act and Extension States and Territories.

 So, the current extension time period expires October 10, 2017.
-While that leaves some time for the state’s government to decide, it absolutely leaves Washington, Illinois, Minnesota, Missouri and American Samoa out of compliance and does not grant any more extensions.
-Therefore, residence of these states must start applying for a passport book or card.
+While that leaves some time for the state’s government to decide, it absolutely leaves Washington, Illinois, Minnesota, Missouri, and American Samoa out of compliance and does not grant any more extensions.
+Therefore, residents of these states must start applying for a passport book or card.

 What States Have REAL ID Act Extensions?